harlan-zw/nuxt-webpack-optimisations/README.md

 If you have errors on the `risky` mode you should increment down in profiles until you find one that works.

-Setting the profile to false will disable the optimisations, useful when you want to measure your old runtime.
+Setting the profile to false will disable the optimisations, useful when you want to measure your build time without optimisations.

 ## Safest